-It is tricky to distil Luxembourg down into a few things which are quintessential or characteristic of the place as it is an intangible and ambiguous mix of Germanic, French and, for me, Swiss bits and pieces.
-You could be eating that patisserie in a Paris cafe, the quiet cobbled streets you walk down could be in Zurich, and those waffles you're eating could be in Bruges or Berlin.
-It really is a crossroads kind of place, and trying to tease out what comes from where is all part of the fun.
-The prevailing cultural and linguistic wind, however, blows in an unmistakably French direction - another opportunity on my journey around the world, then, for me resurrect my French from the grave (and I was able to cope very well, thank you very much).
-It's amazing how much French I can actually remember!
-It's always a bonus being able to communicate in the local tongue - a luxury from which I am normally barred when in foreign lands and so this was a nice change.
+It is a little problematic to distill Luxembourg into a few ingredients which are quintessential or unique because this is a land which is a melange of Germanic, French, Swiss influences: the reality is that you could be eating that patisserie in a Parisian cafe; those quiet cobbled streets you are walking down could just easily be in Zurich; those waffles you're enjoying so much are straight out of Bruges or Berlin.
+Luxembourg really is a crossroads kind of place, and trying to tease out what comes from where is all part of the fun.
+The prevailing cultural and linguistic wind, however, blows in an unmistakably French direction - another opportunity on my journey around the world, then, for me resurrect my French speaking skills from their woeful slumber (it never ceases to amaze me how much French from High School I can actually remember).
+It's always uplifting being able to communicate in the local tongue when travelling.

 Luxembourg City straddles a deeply-cut river gorge giving it a spectacular setting as a capital city as well as spectacular defensive properties!
 Left of centre is the Neumunster Abbey.